 100 Broadway, Temperance Hotel.
 Built as a hotel in 1856-57 by Edmond Walton, it is one of the oldest surviving structures in Carver.
 Walton was an early Carver businessman who was born in Ohio about 1831 and who during the late 1850s and early 1860s also operated a Carver general store, dealing in groceries, provisions, storage, and serving as a commission merchant.
 By the 1890s Walton had relocated to Cleveland, Ohio.
 In the 1860s or 1870s Ferdinand Strache (sometimes spelled Stracher) took ownership of the property, perhaps running it first as Carver House Hotel, the name used first on Levi Griffin's hotel before it was sold and renamed the Planter's House.
 In the Minnesota Gazatteer and Business Directory for 1865 Ferdinand Strache is advertised as a saloon operator in Carver, though the location of his establishment is not given.
 In May 1871 Strache refitted his Carver House Hotel and opened it for a dinner dance with 75 couples present and music provided by the Watertown Brass Band.
 In the Minnesota Gazatteer and Business Directory for 1872 Strache was advertised as a hotel and saloon proprietor.
 By 1874 Strache's Carver House was always filled and was known as a resort place that served meals in addition to providing lodging.
-Later Strache later renamed it the Temperance Hotel, the only non-alcoholic hotel in Carver.
+Later Strache renamed it the Temperance Hotel, the only non-alcoholic hotel in Carver.
 On Monday night, Jan.
 30, 1882 Strache's barn and stable at the Temperance Hotel burned down, and for a time it seemed like the hotel might be lost before townspeople were able to put out the fire, but not before the hotel was scorched.
 The Temperance Hotel served as home, not only to travelers, but to more permanent residents of Carver as well.
 Businessman W. C. Bredenhagen lived here for a time before taking up residence in his new home on Third Street West.
 Carver Dentist J. G. Newell seems to have lived here in the mid-1880s, and by July 1886 he was painlessly extracting teeth using gas at the Temperance Hotel.
 John J. Farrell, the mayor of Carver in 1908 and owner of the Carver Creamery, also lived at the Temperance for a time.

 Ferdinand Strache (sometimes spelled Stracher) was born May 4, 1818 in Prussia in the German States and immigrated to America in 1850, locating first in Wisconsin, then in Indiana, where he married his wife Louisa (born about 1825) in 1853 and took employment with a railroad for a time.
 In 1855 the Straches moved to Carver County where they settled on a 160-acre claim and farmed until 1862 when Ferdinand moved to Carver and for several years managed the Carver House Hotel on Broadway in Carver.
-Already in 1862 Strache was serving on the Carver town council.
+Already in 1861 and 1862 Strache was serving as Carver's overseer of roads and in 1869 supervised road work on Jorgenson Street and the 'Lower Anderson Road', probably old First Street in Carver.
+In 1868 and 1869 he worked on the Carver and Waconia Road (today known as North Broadway or Snake Road), and the lower Henderson Road (Main Street West or County Road #40).
+In 1862 and 1863 Strache served on the Carver town council.
 After gaining hotel experience Strache went into business for himself, running the Temperance Hotel in the 1880s.
 Ferdinand Strache died Oct.
 25, 1896 and his wife Louisa on Nov.
 27, 1911.
 Both are buried in Carver's Mount Hope Cemetery.